How to Fix Brightness Won’t Change on Windows 10/11

 1. Right-click on the Start menu and select Windows PowerShell (Admin) to open PowerShell with administrative privileges.

-2. Type the following command to view your current brightness level, then press Enter:
+2. Type the following command to view your current brightness level and press Enter:

 Get-WmiObject -Namespace root/WMI -Class WmiMonitorBrightness

-3. To set a new brightness level, first determine the instance name of your display with this command:
+3. To set a new brightness level, first determine the instance name of your display using this command:

 (Get-WmiObject -Namespace root/WMI -Class WmiMonitorBrightnessMethods).InstanceName

-4. Next, adjust the brightness to your desired level (between 0 and 100) by executing the following command.
-Make sure to replace ‘InstanceName’ with the actual name obtained from the previous command, and ‘BrightnessLevel’ with the brightness level you want to set.
+4. Adjust the brightness to your desired level (between 0 and 100) by executing the following command.
+Replace ‘InstanceName’ with the actual name obtained from the previous command, and ‘BrightnessLevel’ with the brightness level you want.
 Here’s an example:

 (Get-WmiObject -Namespace root/WMI -Class WmiMonitorBrightnessMethods -Filter "InstanceName = 'InstanceName'").WmiSetBrightness(1, 50)